Nepali for Researchers

 - Upper intermediate level proficiency in Nepali (both oral and written).
 This will be for the purposes of field research, primarily in the field of anthropology.

-This course will be taught over 22 weeks with 5 hours classroom contact per week.
+This course will be taught over 20 weeks with 5 hours classroom contact per week consisting of a 1 hour lecture, 3 hours language classes and 1 hour project supervision.

 Scope and syllabus

-This is a compulsory course in year 2 of the programme MA Anthropological Research Methods with Nepali.
+This is a compulsory module in year 2 of the programme MA Anthropological Research Methods with Nepali.

 - Lectures (1 hpw): these will introduce students to particular genres of Nepali textual production and involve reading samplings of Nepali literature in English translation.
 They will be shared with students on the undergraduate course ‘Nepali Language 3’.